Maxbrand/blog/content/post/Floating.md

 {{< figure src="/img/image/1.jpg" title="The power of combining coloured lights with a big white paper" >}}

 As you can see in this picture it actually works really well, better than I would have hoped.
-All I had to do was take two (Area 48 colour)[https://www.bbslighting.com/products/area-48-color], put on grids to keep it from spilling on Kris or the instruments and we were set!
+All I had to do was take two [Area 48 colour](https://www.bbslighting.com/products/area-48-color), put on grids to keep it from spilling on Kris or the instruments and we were set!
 An added benefit of this technique was that changing colour of the backdrop was super fast, just change the colour of the lights and in seconds your yellow backdrop is green.

 ## Takeaways